 The Copenhagen Institute of Interaction Design hosts a range of educational initiatives, most notably, the Interaction Design Programme and the CIID Summer School.

 Our educational activities present an integrated environment for students, faculty and staff to work together in a multicultural, multidisciplinary studio environment.
 The school attracts an impressive and diverse selection of International visiting faculty who are highly regarded as experts in their fields.

 We continually develop our definition of interaction design through the evolving nature of our curricula.
 Led by a ‘learning by doing’ philosophy and a people-centred approach, students are encouraged to explore topics before generating ideas.
 These concepts are then prototyped in the well-equipped lab and workshop.

-CIID was recently listed as one of ‘The World’s top 25 Design Schools’ by Business Insider Magazine
+CIID Education was recently listed as one of ‘The World’s top 25 Design Schools’ by Business Insider Magazine

 The Interaction Design Programme is a one-year Masters-level certificate that teaches fundamental skills, methods and tools related to tangible/product interactions, graphical/screen interactions and service design / strategic interactions.

 CIID provides a new model of education that is relevant for both academia and industry.
 Through collaborative Industry Partnerships and industry facing projects, students are exposed to a broad range of topics and real-world contexts.

 The Summer School provides participants the opportunity to explore interaction design through a series of modular workshops.
 Reflecting our multi-disciplinary outlook, these workshops are attended by students and professionals from many backgrounds, ages and cultures.